-- Roll up dough into a log shape and divide into 12 slices.
-Arrange slices cut side down in 9x13.
-Allow to rise for 30 minutes and refrigerate overnight.
-See notes if baking on the same day.
+- Roll up dough into a log shape and divide into 12 slices.** Arrange slices cut side down in 9x13.
+Allow to rise for 1 hour and refrigerate overnight.***

 - Make cream cheese icing by combining cream cheese, butter, powdered sugar, vanilla, and salt in a bowl.
 Refrigerate.

 - Remove pecan rolls from the refrigerator and allow to rise in a warm place for 1 hour before baking.

 - Bake at 375 F for 20-25 minutes or until golden brown on the top.****

 *All purpose flour can be used instead of bread flour.
 However, baking time may need to be increased to a total of 25-30 minutes; be sure to watch rolls carefully.

 **When dividing the log into slices, use a serrated knife to maintain a clean slice.

 ***If baking on the same day, allow rolls to rise a total of 1 hour in pan before baking.

 ****The baking time will vary based on total rise time, oven type, etc; be sure to check buns at 20 minutes.
 If the top is browning too quickly and the center does not seem set, cover with foil and bake a little longer until set.
 Don't overbake as you'll end up with dry cinnamon buns,